aiven/devportal/docs/tools/aiven-operator.rst

 Learn more
 ----------
-Check out these resources to learn more about Kubernetes and our Operator:
+Check out these resources to learn more about Kubernetes and our operator:

 * `Aiven Operator for Kubernetes documentation <https://aiven.github.io/aiven-operator>`_
 * `Kubernetes Basics <https://kubernetes.io/docs/tutorials/kubernetes-basics/>`_